WeNeedThePoh/clean-code-summary/README.md

 -Test code is important as the rest of the code so it's better to keep it clean so your production code can be flexible, maintainable, and reusable.
 So when you are making changes to the code you can always check by doing the unit test and that way you will be sure that everything is still working as expected.

--All test need to be clean, readable, small and say a lot with less expressions.
+-All tests need to be clean, readable, small and say a lot with less expressions.
 Try to keep every test small and testing one thing at the time.
 Each test should only test one thing, you can use **Build-Operate-Check** pattern to help you with that.
 With this pattern you should respect three steps:

      1. Build the test data
      2. Operate the test data to run the function you are testing